vertikon/mcp-fulfillment-ops/CRUSH.md

 - Generic names like `utils.go`, `helpers.go` in critical layers
 - Creating unapproved top-level directories
 - Editing template files directly in `templates/` for specific cases
+- Deviating from the defined Clean Architecture layer separation

 ### Required
 - All new artifacts must be documented in the official tree
 - Standardized function comments for Go code
 - Follow the Clean Architecture layer separation
+- Use the HULK_ prefix for environment variables in main application
+- Use direct environment variables for fulfillment-ops service

+### Validation
+- The project includes automated tree validation in CI/CD
+- See `.gitlab-ci.yml` and `tools/validate_tree.go`
+- Original tree reference: `.cursor/MCP-HULK-ARVORE-FULL.md`

 ## Testing